Dominic von Habsburg: Marriages and children

-He married secondly Emmanuella Mlynarski (born 14 January 1948), an Israeli-born former El Al flight attendant and former wife of Gad Yaacobi, on 14 August 1999.
-He legally adopted Emmanuella's daughter, Hadas Jacobi, in 2014.
+He married secondly the Israeli-born Emmanuella Mlynarski (born 14 January 1948), former wife of Israeli statesman and Ambassador to the UN Gad Yaacobi, on 14 August 1999.
+He legally adopted Emmanuella's daughter in 2014.

 Professional life

 Dominic is an alumnus of the Brooks School and the Rhode Island School of Design, graduating from RISD in 1960 with a BFA in Industrial Design.
 In 1962, he established his own design and marketing consultancy firm in Austria, which covered a variety of companies and products throughout Europe and the United States.
 In 1969, he founded and directed the department for Product Research, Development and Design, at Semperit AG (later Continental Tire).

 Between 1974 and 1978, the United Nations Industrial Development Organization and the World Bank enlisted him as an expert in Central America and Africa for small and medium-size industries.
 He was also an arts instructor in the Piesting grade school in Austria (1974–75), and a professor of industrial engineering and management at CEAT-INTEC in the Dominican Republic.

 In 1976, he established a silk-screen printing studio for tropical fashions in Antigua, West Indies.
 At the request of the Antiguan W.I.
 Ministry of Education, he conducted courses for educators in hand-crafts and fine arts.

 Today, Dominic is retired and living in New York.
 He continues to pursue art and design, as well as running Bran Castle.